dalyw01/Docker-Learning/README.md

 Dockerfile	index.js	package.json
 ```

-index.js, package.json and DockerFile are located in this repo
+index.js, package.json and DockerFile are located in this repo, copy them into the my-node-app folder

-Inside this folder have a file called "Dockerfile" and have inside it the following
+Inside this folder have a file called "Dockerfile" with the following -

 ```
     # Dockerfile